ImNotDoingAnAMA/nanocurrency-nano-docs/docs/running-a-node/security.md

 ### Port configuration

 Opening default port `7075` on TCP is required for the node to participate on the main network and this should be done unrestricted.
 The default port for RPC access is `7076` and should only be available to those you wish to have control of the node.
-Verifying the configuration in `config-rpc.toml` file for `address` and `enable_control` should be done on all nodes, alonside other access verifications outlined below.
+Verifying the configuration in `config-rpc.toml` file for `address` and `enable_control` should be done on all nodes, alongside other access verifications outlined below.

 !!! danger "Opening RPC port externally and enabling control is potentially dangerous"
 	As mentioned above, enabling control allows anyone with RPC access to make potentially dangerous calls to your node.
 If turning on `enable_control`, you must carefully review any access granted to the RPC port (default `7076`) to ensure it is as secure as possible.